 Lambda function provides the ability to run your own script, using common programming languages such as Python, Java, etc…It allows you to manage or use the function's response payload in an effective manner.

-This is available for Professional and Enterprise plans, with the paid Automation action: Lambda function.
-Check this article to find out how to purchase.
+This is available for all plans, with the paid Automation action: Lambda function.

 After creating the Automation, you need to configure the trigger and action.